 A Cardiac MRI allows us to look in detail at the structure and function of the heart.

-It is a non-invasive test.
+A Cardiac MRI scan is a non-invasive heart screening test.
 You are connected to a drip, and a coil is placed on your chest.
 You lie down and the bed places you in a tube.
 A large magnet surrounds you and enables us to image your heart.
 The test can be quite noisy but you wear headphones through which instructions about breathing are given.
 In most cases the test takes around 45 minutes to complete.

 Why would you need Cardiac MRI?